The holiday season is a time for celebration and rest, but it’s also when accidents and crime rates spike.

-Neighbours can be extremely helpful in certain situations.
+Neighbours can be accommodating in certain situations.
 Not only can they help shovel your snowy sidewalks (see above), but they can also help keep an eye on your property.
 It is always a good idea to befriend and partner up with neighbours to keep each other’s houses (and the neighbourhood in general) safer.

 Don’t Share Travel Plans Online